 Always check for hazards such as water pipes, gas lines, and underground wiring before digging.

 Prepare the site for concrete

-Dig below the frost line—or to the required depth for the bollard—whichever is greater.
+Dig below the recommended digging depth—or to the required depth for the bollard—whichever is greater.

 Note: The required depth for the bollard differs based on the bollard model.
 Refer to product drawings to determine specific depth measurements.